mahlenmorris/VCVRack/Memory.md

 * [Ruminate](#ruminate): Plays back audio buffer at a large variety of speeds, most easily over the whole Memory.
 * [Fixation](#fixation): Also plays back audio from the Memory, but with an emphasis on playing smaller sections and with repetition.

+# Explanatory and Demonstration Videos

+Omri Cohen has made [a 34 minute tour-de-force video](https://www.youtube.com/watch?v=JyQDlhEvEPA) that explains these modules and many, many interesting techniques for combining them.
+I highly recommend it.

-A 15 minute video demonstrating some uses cases [is here](https://youtu.be/EKoMFsSqUo4).
+My own 15 minute video demonstrating some uses cases [is here](https://youtu.be/EKoMFsSqUo4).
+(Note that this was recorded before Fixation and Brainwash existed.)
 It demonstrates these simple patches:
 * [Introduction](examples/Memory%20-%20ensemble%20basics.vcv)
 * [First Guitar Example](examples/Memory%20-%20guitar%20samples.vcv)
 * [Square Wave and Delay](examples/Memory%20-%20Delay%20Pass%20over%20Square%20Wave.vcv)
 * [Guitar Beat](examples/Memory%20-%20guitar%20sample%20beat.vcv)
 * [Live Recording](examples/Memory%20-%20record%20live.vcv)

+Note that this was recorded before Fixation and Brainwash existed.

-These videos demonstrate some other features of these modules:
+These later videos I've made demonstrate some other features of these modules:
 * [Fade on Move menu option](https://www.youtube.com/watch?v=dOsupn0-Mxw)
 * [V/Oct SPEED menu option](https://www.youtube.com/watch?v=kGKmS2WjqIs)
 * [Loading Files into Memory](https://www.youtube.com/watch?v=MvuQLtUkY4w)